Danzabar/phalcon-starter/README.md

 ## CLI

 I have a seperate package [Danzabar\Phalcon-CLI](https://github.com/Danzabar/phalcon-cli) that improves the usability of the CLI.
 To run the CLI go to the root and run `php cli Task:action params`.
 Theres more Documentation about the features of the CLI package on its own repo.

-## Vhost

-When setting up the vhost for this project, point it at the public folder, like `/vhost/public/` this saves the need for an index file on the root of the project and 2 htaccess files.